IndiePass/indiepass-android/README.md

   - share location on note, article, event, checkin and geocache
   - send image to media endpoint
   - Toggle post-status (published vs draft)
-  - Save articles, notes or replies as draft
+  - Save as local draft to finish later.
   - Query, update and delete: get a list of posts and update basic properties (experimental)
 - Microsub
   - read channels, with pull to refresh